Berkanktk/CyberSecurity/README.md

 **Brute force** - Attacking cryptography by trying every different password or every different key
 **Cipher** - A method of encrypting or decrypting data.
 Modern ciphers are cryptographic, but there are many non cryptographic ciphers like Caesar.
 **Ciphertext** - The result of encrypting a plaintext, encrypted data
+**Credential Stuffing** - Credential stuffing is a type of attack where an attacker attempts to gain unauthorized access to an account by using compromised credentials.
 **Cryptanalysis** - Attacking cryptography by finding a weakness in the underlying maths
 **Defacing** - The act of modifying a website to display a message or image.
 **Defensive security** - is the process of protecting an organization's network and computer systems by analyzing and securing any potential digital threats.